Professor · Ph.D., University of Virginia, 1997

-Professor Thomson’s book, Garbage In, Garbage Out: Solving the Problems with Long-Distance Trash Transport, is now in print (University of Virginia Press, 2009).
-This work examines interstate trash transport in the United States within a broad social, economic, and cultural context that includes comparisons with practices in the EU and Japan.
-Garbage In, Garbage Out was a Finalist in the 2010 Southern Environmental Law Center’s Reed writing competition.
+Books Professor Thomson’s first book, Garbage In, Garbage Out: Solving the Problems with Long-Distance Trash Transport, (University of Virginia Press, 2009), examines interstate trash transport in the United States within a broad social, economic, and cultural context that includes comparisons with practices in the EU and Japan.
+Garbage In, Garbage Out was a Finalist in the 2010 Reed writing competition.
 Garbage In, Garbage Out has been hailed inside and outside academia as a “breath of fresh air,” “original, a substantial contribution to the field of environmental policy,” an “outstanding work,” and a “rich source of information.”

-Professor Thomson’s latest book, *Sophisticated Interdependence in Climate Policy: Federalism in the United States, Brazil, and Germany* (Anthem Press) was published in February 2014.
-Prof. Thomson offers domestic and cross-country analysis of state-national relations in climate policy in three powerful federal nations.
+Professor Thomson’s latest book, Sophisticated Interdependence in Climate Policy: Federalism in the United States, Brazil, and Germany (Anthem Press) was published in February 2014.
+In this book Prof. Thomson offers domestic and cross-country analysis of state-national relations in climate policy in three powerful federal nations.
 The resulting policy framework is called “sophisticated interdependence.”
-Preliminary reviews say the book is “packed with insights,” “provides rich material for scholars and policymakers,” “offers a politically astute roadmap,” and “skillfully identifies common ground to break today’s stalemates.” http://www.anthempress.com/
+Reviews say the book is “packed with insights,” “provides rich material for scholars and policymakers,” “offers a politically astute roadmap,” and “skillfully identifies common ground to break today’s stalemates.”
+Click here for testimonials.

 2011.
 Vivian E. Thomson and Vicki Arroyo.
 Upside-Down Cooperative Federalism: Climate Change Policymaking and the States.
 Virginia Environmental Law Journal, 29(1): 1-61.